MAGIX Movie Studio

 I taught myself how to use professional quality editing programs such as Final Cut Pro (for Mac only), Sony Vegas Pro, and Adobe Premiere Pro.
-I have had the opportunity to test out a list of basic video editors which are catered towards newer users including PowerDirector, Corel VideoStudio, Nero Video and Pinnacle Studio.
+I have had the opportunity to test out a list of basic video editors that are catered towards newer users including PowerDirector, Corel VideoStudio, Nero Video and Pinnacle Studio.

 It’s safe to say that I understand what it takes to learn a brand-new video editing program from scratch, and I have a good sense of the quality and features you should expect from such software.

 My goal in writing this MAGIX Movie Edit Pro review is to let you know whether or not you are the kind of user who will benefit from using the program.
 I have not received any payment or requests from MAGIX to create this review and have no reason to deliver anything but my honest opinion about the product.